khalea/khalea/README.md

 #### What Am I Up To?

-- 🖥 Working as an iOS Engineer @ Shopify in beautiful San Francisco.
+- 🌉 Based in beautiful San Francisco.
-- 👾 Learning Unreal Engine, C++, and Blender.
-- ⚔️ Playing Sekiro!
+- 👾 Working on Envelope - a web & iOS neobank focused on savings goals features, using the Column bank API.
+- 🔎 Searching for a new full-time role.
+- 🎶 Always working on/playing guitar, piano, DJing, and/or music production.

 #### About

+- 🖥 Former iOS Engineer @ Shopify (Jan 2022 - May 2023)

 - 🎓  B.S.
 Informatics with Computer Science at IU Bloomington - Class of 2020.